-Under counts three and four, the judge found misappropriation under section 6106 based on the early distribution of funds from escrow to Derieg and Mackay without prior court approval.10 The judge found that the same facts underlying counts three and four were charged as rule 4-100(A) violations in counts one (\$14,300 deposit in business checking account, not CTA) and two (directing the escrow company pay \$4,000 to Mackay).11 Accordingly, the judge did not assign additional disciplinary weight for counts one and two.
+Under counts three and four, the hearing judge found misappropriation under section 6106 based on the early distribution of funds from escrow to Derieg and Mackay without prior court approval.
+He judge found that the same facts underlying counts three and four were charged as former rule 4-100(A) violations in counts one (\$14,300 deposit in business checking account, not CTA) and two (directing the escrow company pay \$4,000 to Mackay).
+Accordingly, the judge did not assign additional disciplinary weight for counts one and two.
 (See In the Matter of Sampson (Review Dept. 1994) 3 Cal.
 State Bar Ct.
 Rptr.
-119, 127 [no additional disciplinary weight for rule 4-100(A) violation duplicative of moral turpitude violation].)
-The judge also found culpability under count seven for collecting an illegal fee in violation of rule 4-200(A), based on Derieg's unauthorized distribution of the funds without court approval as required under the Probate Code.
-(See In the Matter of Phillips (Review Dept. 2001) 4 Cal.
+119, 127 [no additional disciplinary weight for former rule 4-100(A) violation duplicative of moral turpitude violation].)
+The judge also found culpability under count seven for collecting an illegal fee in violation of former rule 4-200(A), based on Derieg's unauthorized distribution of the funds without court approval as required under the Probate Code.
+(See In the Matter of Phillips, supra, 4 Cal.
 State Bar Ct.
-Rptr.
-315, 323 [illegal fee under rule 4-200(A) where attorney did not obtain court approval as required under Prob.
-Code].)
+Rptr. at p.
+323.)
 The judge did not assign additional disciplinary weight for count seven as the underlying facts are the same as the facts underlying one of the misappropriation charges (count three).